kai5263499/restcraft-back/README.md

 # restcraft-backend

-Console wrapper for a Minecraft server
+Console wrapper for a Minecraft server which provides a REST interface to start/stop and issue commands to the underlying minecraft server.
+Also provides a live stream of log entries via websocket.

 ## Features